orta/notes/js/a-little-static-site.md

 ## Moving Inline

-With the system working, we can look at making the iteration system a bit faster.
+With the system working, we can look at making the iterations a bit faster.
 The slowest parts by far are the two `execSync`s.
-Let's replace these with in-process work.
-The easy step, is to convert the `esbuild` call to the esbuild JavaScript API:
+Let's replace these with in-process work to avoid the loading of a new process, and the node/npm boot times.
+The easy step is to convert the `esbuild` call to the esbuild JavaScript API:

 ```diff
 + import { buildSync } from "esbuild";